ryuta06012/so_long_42/README.md

 [mandatory_part]

 ・make

 ・When an error is configer error　displayed, Run this command

-・　In the minilibx-linux　directory, Run make or In the minilibx-linux　directory, Run ./configer
+・In the minilibx-linux　directory, Run make or In the minilibx-linux　directory, Run ./configer

 ・./so_long midaim.ber